dhiway/cord.js/README.md

 if methods are working.

 Note:
-Make sure that the cord instance in running locally by following the README.md under the CORD repo Follow the instructions under the topic -  "Run the node"
+Make sure that the cord instance in running locally by following the README.md under the CORD repo.
+Follow the instructions under the topic -  "Run the node"